List of Australia Test cricket records: Most catches in a series

 The 1920–21 Ashes series, in which Australia whitewashed England 5–0 for the first time, saw the record set for the most catches taken by a non-wicket-keeper in a Test series.
 Australian all-rounder Jack Gregory took 15 catches in the series as well as 23 wickets.
 Greg Chappell, a fellow Australian all-rounder, and India's KL Rahul are equal second behind Gregory with 14 catches taken during the 1974–75 Ashes series and during the 2018 Indian tour of England respectively.
 Four players have taken 13 catches in a series on six occasions with both Bob Simpson and Brian Lara having done so twice and Rahul Dravid and Alastair Cook once.

 Other records

 Most career matches

-India's Sachin Tendulkar holds the record for the most Test matches played with 200, followed by the currently active English fast bowler James Anderson on 172, with former captains Ricky Ponting and Steve Waugh being joint third with each having represented Australia on 168 occasions.
+India's Sachin Tendulkar holds the record for the most Test matches played with 200.
+He is followed by the English fast bowler James Anderson who played 188th and final Test match in July 2024, with former captains Ricky Ponting and Steve Waugh being joint third with each having represented Australia on 168 occasions.
+A total of 15 cricketers have played 100 Tests for Australia.